lukasmesserschmidt/modifierpresets-docs/docs/source/index.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-Mod Stack Documentation
+ModStack Documentation
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Welcome to the Mod Stack documentation!
-Here you will find everything you need to know about Mod Stack and how to use it in Blender.
+Welcome to the ModStack documentation!
+Here you will find everything you need to know about ModStack and how to use it in Blender.

 ========
 Contents